 “I’m sorry about Brian’s brother.
 Yes, Shelby and I are half sisters.”

 “I don’t know.
 We lived with our grandmother until she passed, and now we live with our cousin.”

 “Your fathers?
 Where are they?”

-“Taking it all in stride, I see, huh?” he said, chuckling, surprised again by her cheekiness, and a hint that there was something more underneath.
+“Taking it all in stride, I see, huh,” he said, chuckling.
+She surprised him again by her cheekiness, and a hint that there was something more underneath.
 Plus, he totally got the throwing-shade-at-the-father part.

 She laughed.
 “What else can I do?”

 “Nothing,” he said, and it was quiet for a while after that.
 She looked over at him, moving the swing to and from with his feet.
 He was cute from a distance, and even more so up close.
 She didn’t usually get up close to boys, one’s she’d liked anyway.
 He was slim, taller than her, thick haired, and handsome in his Waterloo Records t-shirt.

 “You have a cute girlfriend,” she said, voicing that thought aloud, regretting it almost immediately.
 He chuckled and looked over at her.
 She was embarrassed, but she didn’t look away.

 Loads of chutzpah with this one, he thought.
 “So, can I see some of your artwork, or is that too personal?”